George Bush (pioneer): To the Northwest

 In 1844, Bush and his family (along with five other families including his friend Michael Simmons, totaling 31 people) left Missouri, heading west on the Oregon Trail.
 Bush's navigation skills and knowledge of the western region, gained during his years as a trapper, made him the indispensable guide of the party.
 Isabella's training as a nurse was an important contribution as well.
 Bush and his family were also known to be very generous, purchasing supplies for their fellow travelers first in Missouri and later at great expense at Fort Bridger.
 Bush bought six Conestoga wagons, equipping them with enough provisions for a year, and helped several families make the trip to Oregon.
 According to the Bush family history, Bush built a false bottom onto his wagon in which he hid over a hundred pounds of silver, worth about $2,000.
-The great-granddaughter of Bush claims that Bush had hidden $5,000 in silver dollars, some gold bricks, and fifty dollar slugs.
+The great-granddaughter of Bush claims that Bush had hidden $5,000 in silver dollars, some gold bricks, and $50 slugs.
 With him he brought many species of fruit and shade trees that he would plant in his farm at Bush Prairie.

-By the time the Bush-Simmons party reached the Oregon Country over four months later, the Provisional Government of Oregon reacting to racially-charged violence had passed an exclusionary law barring black persons, slave or free, from entering the Oregon Territory on pain of lashing.
+By the time the Bush-Simmons party reached the Oregon Country over four months later, the Provisional Government of Oregon reacting to racially-charged violence had passed an exclusionary law barring black persons, slave or free, from entering the Oregon Territory on penalty of lashing.
 As a result, Bush and his party traveled north across the Columbia River, into territory that at the time was claimed by both the United States and Great Britain.
 The wagon path they laboriously cut would become the northern spur of the Oregon Trail.
 Bush's connections with the Hudson's Bay Company at Fort Vancouver may have helped the settlers gain access where the company had previously barred Americans from settling.